Stories, essays, and photographs from a free-thinker in Kansas

 The trip is going OK.
 I'll post more details when I get back.
 I'm hoping for something interesting tomorrow.

-Black cats unlucky at shelters A 2002 study in the Journal of Applied Animal Welfare Science that examined adoption rates over nine months in a California pound found that black cats were about half as likely to be adopted as tabby cats and two-thirds less likely than white cats.
+A 2002 study in the Journal of Applied Animal Welfare Science that examined adoption rates over nine months in a California pound found that black cats were about half as likely to be adopted as tabby cats and two-thirds less likely than white cats.
 But for cats in general, the odds are not good: of the approximately 3,000 cats of all colors offered for adoption during that time, only around 600, or 20 percent, found homes.
 Those remaining were euthanized.

-Games Activision/Blizzard leaves, still hopes to profit from ESA Activision has been feeling the weight of its upcoming merger with Vivendi, not only by dropping out of the ESA, but also firing shots at its largest competitor, EA.
+Activision has been feeling the weight of its upcoming merger with Vivendi, not only by dropping out of the ESA, but also firing shots at its largest competitor, EA.
 Despite the company's power, however, there are certain things it can't do on its own, and leaving the ESA seems almost selfish.
 Activision Blizzard won't take part in E3, but it will take advantage of the show's existence.
 It will no longer be a part of the ESA, but it will benefit from the ESA's lobbying efforts.
 In some ways the plus-sized company is asking for a free ride, and other smaller publishers may be watching to see if Activision Blizzard can get away with it.

-Blizzard attempt to kill WoW bot bad news for copyright law Public Knowledge doesn't seem to want to side with either party in these suits.
+Public Knowledge doesn't seem to want to side with either party in these suits.
 "This is a case pitting distasteful gaming behavior against an unsavory over-assertion of copyrights," Sherwin Siy, Public Knowledge staff attorney stated.
 Blizzard is trying to stop a company from profiting from cheaters, but in doing so it may alter EULAs and TOS agreements, to the detriment of users.

 "Under Blizzard's theory, a copyright owner could not only contractually impose the most onerous restrictions on its customers—restrictions that undermine rights guaranteed by copyright and First Amendment law—but could also enforce those conditions with the threat of copyright law's high statutory damages," argues Public Knowledge in its brief.
 "Blizzard's attempt to use contract to alter and displace those aspects of copyright law it does not like, while using copyright penalties to construe and enforce the terms of that alteration, is untenable, and the Court should not endorse it."

-History In Love With the History Our Teachers Never Told Us He added: “In our version of America, we don’t go back nearly far enough.
+He added: “In our version of America, we don’t go back nearly far enough.
 It’s the winners who make history, and that’s why we start with the Pilgrims: with the Anglo-American and New England version of the story.
 Culturally, we need to expand the story to include the Spanish in particular, but also the French and the Portuguese.
 Not only are we not an Anglo nation now, but we never really were.
 Early America, if you think about it, was a lot like America today — very diverse — and even the parts of the story we think we know, we don’t know at all.”

-International Suspended lashing for Iranian feminist ran has handed a feminist a suspended sentence of 10 lashes and six months in prison, the Kargozaran newspaper reported yesterday, in the fourth such punishment for a women's rights activist in Iran within weeks.
+ran has handed a feminist a suspended sentence of 10 lashes and six months in prison, the Kargozaran newspaper reported yesterday, in the fourth such punishment for a women's rights activist in Iran within weeks.

 The sentence for Rezvan Moghadam imposed by Tehran's revolutionary tribunal is suspended for three years, meaning it will be implemented if she repeats the stated offence within that time.

-Law Maryland Court Rejects Muslim Divorce Maryland's highest court has rejected a talaq divorce performed by a Muslim man in order to prevent his wife from getting anything in their divorce under state law (see full ruling here).
+Maryland's highest court has rejected a talaq divorce performed by a Muslim man in order to prevent his wife from getting anything in their divorce under state law (see full ruling here).
 Under Islamic law, a man can divorce his wife merely by saying "I divorce you" three times.
 In this case, the man, Irfan Aleem, a World Bank economist, went to the Pakistani embassy and signed a piece of paper saying that so they would immediately grant him an official divorce and he would not have to split up his $2 million estate with his wife.
 The Maryland court said no, they will not recognize that divorce and he still has to go through the laws of the state in order to get one, saying, "the enforceability of a foreign talaq divorce provision, such as that presented here, in the courts of Maryland, where only the male, i.e., husband, has an independent right to utilize talaq and the wife may utilize it only with the husband's permission, is contrary to Maryland's constitutional provisions."

-National News They got horse racing in Heaven Me?
+Me?
 I'm truly baffled.
 Not by Eight Belles' injury and death.
 By the notion that God has a stable of race horses.
 (Yes, I expect it's a figure of speech, but listen to a lot of people talk and Heaven will be just like Earth.)
 Are there races there?
 Parimutuel betting?
 Who'd run against God's horse?
 Does he have favorites?
 Do they all win - is it heaven if they lose?
 Or do they just stand around all day - that wouldn't be heaven for the horses...

 I don't mean to make fun, but... doesn't it sound like a bad movie?
 It's just ... baffling.

-Nonbelieving Literati Something or other But not long after the third part (or, excuse me, chapter) I had to put in a bookmark and set the story down.
+But not long after the third part (or, excuse me, chapter) I had to put in a bookmark and set the story down.
 My thoughts were flying left and right as I examined the injustices of sexism now - especially in media advertising, which has always been a sore spot.
 Who do you expect to see in a laundry detergent commercial?
 Who knows that Jif is the superior peanut butter brand?
 Where are the fathers like mine that grumble over a dirty house and always having to wash the dishes and enjoy, more often than not, to cook and go grocery shopping?
 For the injustices of sexism one way also mark poorly the other: if a woman's place is in the kitchen, then that is not the man's place.
 And this hardly allows people to grow to be whomever they can.

-Religion The Christ-Centered Marriage The thing is, Jesus never actually participated in our marriage.
+The thing is, Jesus never actually participated in our marriage.
 Oh, sure, we prayed before making major decisions and we prayed for fellow believers who were experiencing difficult circumstances; we prayed before meals and in church; but we certainly didn’t pray before doing the routine things that married couples do every day: buying groceries, getting the car fixed, making love...

-Sermonette #5: Breaking Out is Hard to Do Accordingly, transitions in thought and lifestyle are neither smooth nor easy.
+Accordingly, transitions in thought and lifestyle are neither smooth nor easy.
 Even when one has rejected the teachings of one’s parents and friends with regard to religion, sometimes one is still torn between what we want and believe versus what we have been taught is “right.”
 The baggage we have inherited from parents, friends and our worship communities has shaped our values.
 The baggage can still be upon our shoulders months or even years after rejecting the fundamental assumptions upon which the baggage is based.
 Even when one has critically dissected the issues and intellectually rejected the doctrines, we can still live, out of sheer habit, in accordance with what was rejected, and thereby create a discrepancy between what we hold in theory as true and what we live in practice.

-X-mercy Story - Melody's story Part 1.
 When I got to Mercy Ministries I had the Resident's Handbook thrust into my hands.
 I remember reading it and wondering why they were suddenly taking away any independence and self management I had.
 It is true that I went into the program seeking treatment for my illness, which I was coping with- but at the same time I knew it was holding me back.
 I had been responsible for seeking support from professionals in the past, I was studying at University, and yet it seemed like Mercy Ministries were trying to revert me into being totally dependent, totally controlled, and a child who was not trusted to make her own responsible decisions.

-X-Mercy Melody's Story part 2 Two staff members, one of them being my Mercy Ministries counsellor had me in a room with them.
+Two staff members, one of them being my Mercy Ministries counsellor had me in a room with them.
 They shut the door and pulled the curtains so that nobody could see in, then had me stand in the middle of the room while they laid hands on me, and cast the demons out of me one by one, calling them by name.
 They spoke loudly, then quietly, then loudly again, alternating between speaking in tongues and speaking in English.
 I wanted to cry.
 I didn't understand why they were yelling.
 I was so frightened.
 At one point, one of the staff members tried to reassure me "Don't worry," she said.
 "I am angry at Satan, not at you."

 After the exorcism, I was told that I shouldn't have any more symptoms because the demons that were causing them had been cast out.
 Although I am embarrassed to admit it, I held on to what they had said.
 I wanted to believe them.
 That I had been healed, that I wouldn't have any more symptoms, that they had "fixed" me.
 And I was okay, for about two days.